| Acetaminophen

 a history of hypertension.
 The participants provided information about their use of acetaminophen (such as Tylenol), nonsteroidal

+anti-inflammatory drugs (NSAIDs, such as ibuprofen & naproxen) & aspirin.
 The men, with an average age of 64.6 years, were followed for

+4 years, with 1,968 of them developing hypertension.
 Those who used acetaminophen 6 to 7 days a week had a 34% higher

 risk of hypertension than men who didn't use the drug.
 Similarly, men who took NSAIDs 6 or 7 days a week had a 38% higher

 risk of hypertension, while those taking aspirin at this frequency had a 26% higher risk.
+And compared with men who took no pills, those who took 15 or

 more pills each week had a 48% higher risk of hypertension.
+All three painkillers may inhibit the effect of chemicals that

 would normally relax blood vessels & decrease blood pressure, the researchers said.
+But more research on the subject needs to be done.
+"We have now seen these associations in men & women," Curhan

 said.
 "The next steps include finding out if people stop these drugs after years of use, does their blood pressure decrease?